ZzhangYH/CS61B-SP21/proj2/gitlet-design.md

 The `log` command displays information about each commit, starting at the current head commit, **backwards along the commit tree** until the `initial commit`, following the first parent commit links, ignoring any second parents found in merge commits.
 Since each commit writes to the `log` file of the working branch, the program just finds the current working branch with `.gitlet/HEAD` and prints out everything written in it.

+### global-log

+This command is similar to `log` except it displays information about ***all commits ever made***.
+The order of the commits does not matter.
+Therefore, the program just traverse all subdirectories under `.gitlet/objects` and get all the `Commit` objects ever stored.
+Print each of their information out using the overridden `toSting()` method.

 ### status

 `status` command displays **what branches currently exist**, and marks the current branch with a `*`.
 It also displays **what files have been staged for *addition* or *removal***.
 The message to be printed of the repository can be accessed by calling `toString()` method in the `Index` class which reads and formats all information needed and listed in *lexicographic order*, using Java string-comparison.